 Oil prices traced lower into Thursday’s big OPEC meeting.

 In our FREE Morning Market Update on YouTube, we talked about all the possible scenarios and which one was most likely.

 If you missed it, watch it here.

-Traders expected OPEC and Non-OPEC producers to come to agreement on a 9 month extension on production cuts at the current level.
+Traders expected OPEC and Non-OPEC producers to come to an agreement on a 9-month extension on production cuts at the current level.
 Ultimately the deal is now effective until the end of 2018.